Signed/Listed players in 2019:

-Clinton Gallio – Son of NT footy great, Wally Gallio the 27-year-old tough inside midfielder who has been setting the NTFL alight after a great South Australian career.
+Clinton Gallio – Son of NT footy great, Wally Gallio the 27-year-old tough inside midfielder who has been setting the NTFL alight with Southern Districts.

-Trent Melville – NT Thunder is thrilled to welcome the NTFL’s leading goalkicker, Trent Melville to his first season of NEAFL.
+Trent Melville – NT Thunder is thrilled to welcome the NTFL’s leading goalkicker, Trent Melville to his first season of NEAFL as we are on our way to finding a ‘Boof’ replacement.

 Jack Monigatti – Monigatti, who came from playing with the Tiwi Bombers in the NTFL was one of only three players to play all 18 games for the Club in 2018.

 Kaine Riley – Riley played his first season in 2018, amassing 15 games to become a reliable fixture down back with his capacity to perform on both tall and shorter opposition.

 Shannon Rioli – “Shan is an inspiring leader on and off the field and it is humbling to know how deep his respect for the Thunder program and love for the Club runs,” said NT Thunder Manager Andrew Hodges about the captain.

 Tyler Saunders – He showed signs that he could add value to the midfield group with his ability to play as an inside mid but also slot into defence if required.

-Sam Smith – Twenty-two-year-old Smith, who is renowned for his flying defensive efforts, had an outstanding second year which saw him develop as a leader and a key player for the team.
+Sam Smith – Is renowned for his flying defensive efforts, and had an outstanding second year in 2018, which saw him develop as a leader and a key player for the team.
+Unfortunately, in December, it was confirmed he tore the ACL in his left knee following an incident in the NTFL, so will miss the 2019 season.

 Sam Talbot – Known as ‘Mr Versatile’ the 29-year-old Palmerston player can play any position on the field and play either an attacking or defensive-type role.